Markdown to InDesign, Simplified

 4. Double-click the script FindChangeByListMarkdown.jsx

-5. To replace our supplied styles with your own, delete each Style Group and choose a substitue style for each being deleted
+5. Locate and select the Styles InDesign document.
+To replace our supplied styles with your own, delete each Style Group and choose a substitue style for each being deleted

 With all the assets in place, this process really takes about a minute!
 Enjoy!